Sunday Blues, a time for change

 Closing Thoughts

 Sunday blues can be a difficult and overwhelming experience, but it’s important to remember that it’s a common experience that many people share.
-By practicing good self-care, staying connected with others, and planning ahead, you can reduce your anxiety and feel more prepared for the week ahead.
+By practising good self-care, staying connected with others, and planning ahead, you can reduce your anxiety and feel more prepared for the week ahead.
 Remember to be kind to yourself and take things one day at a time.

 References;